julilien/LabelRelaxation/README.md

 The following components can be used:

-- `lr.data` provides a data loader for the used datasets mnist, fashion_mnist, cifar10 and cifar100
+- `lr.data` provides a data loader for the used datasets MNIST, Fashion-MNIST, CIFAR-10 and CIFAR-100
 - `lr.experiments` provides the implementation of experiment runs (incl. hyperparameter optimization)
-- `lr.losses` provides our label relaxation loss
+- `lr.losses` provides our label relaxation loss and (re-)implementations of the confidence penalty and focal loss
 - `lr.metrics` provides the implementation of the ECE calculation
 - `lr.models` provides all our model adaptions for our study
 - `lr.utils` provides means to initialize the environment, and further time, tracking and time utils